akshitaajainn/E-commerce-Product-Market-Analysis-using-Power-BI/README.md

 São Paulo alone drives 42.29% of total orders, followed by Rio de Janeiro and Minas Gerais.
 Marketing should prioritize these for campaigns and promotions.

 3. Growth Opportunity Regions
-States with low order volume but decent revenue per order show potential.
+Roraima has the lowest order volume (12 orders) but highest revenue per order at $280, followed by Amazonas and Acre, each with under 52 orders but strong revenue per order.
+These states are highly profitable yet underutilized.
 Targeted local ads or discount strategies can boost demand in these areas.

 4. Seasonal Trends
 Peak revenue occurred in Nov 2017 at $1.3M, revealing strong seasonal patterns.
 Plan campaigns and product launches around these months.